MarkMa512/rabbitmq-crl-example/README.md

 **No Logs** are observed on the Broker side.

-2. Using EXTERNAL Autheticaion, use 2 instances of client-0: `activity_log_external.py` to connect to the broker:
+2. Using EXTERNAL Authenticaion, use 2 instances of client-0: `activity_log_external.py` to connect to the broker:

-Both instances are able to connect to the broker.
+Both instances are able to connect to the broker simultaneously.
 The logs of the broker are as follows:

 ```
 [info] <0.1013.0> accepting AMQP connection <0.1013.0> (IP Address)